Toni Seven: Early life

 Millarde was born in July 1922 in New York City, the only child of actress June Caprice and film director Harry F. Millarde.
 She was eight years old when her father died and fourteen when her mother died.
-She was latterly raised by her grandparents, the Peter Lawsons, in Long Island, New York.
-The June 17, 1949 issue of Time magazine reported she was the heiress to an estimated $3,000,000 fortune.
+She was then raised by her grandparents, the Peter Lawsons, in Long Island, New York.
+The June 17, 1949, issue of Time magazine reported she was the heiress to an estimated $3,000,000 fortune.

 Actress

-In the early 1940s she appeared in minor roles in three films.
+In the early 1940s, Seven appeared in minor roles in three films.
 Her screen debut came in Miss Seventeen, a production of Producers Releasing Corporation.
 With the advent of World War II, she was one of the many volunteers at the Hollywood Canteen.

 She changed her name to Toni Seven in June 1944 so that she could sign her name Toni 7.
 Publicity man Russ Birdwell conceived the Seven name.
 Seven was accompanied to Los Angeles Superior Court by attorney Jerry Giesler, when she petitioned that her name be changed.
 Seven was tested for a contract by film producer Hunt Stromberg and received a large buildup in military service publications.
-In August 1944 Seven was receiving five hundred letters weekly from fans.
+In August 1944, Seven was receiving five hundred letters weekly from fans.